jonnew/Oat/README.md

     - Size of position markers, sample numbers, etc do not change with image resolution
     - How are multi-region tags displayed using the -R option?
-- [ ] Something is wrong with sample synchronization
+- [x] Something is wrong with sample synchronization
     - When working with Jennie's data, we found that position samples were being recorded multiple times - they had the same sample number and position info.
 Seems to be very intermittent, but points to a serious issue with sample synchronization.
 It seems likely this occurring in the recorder component due to its mulitthreaded implementation.
-    - With `libshmemdf`, sample numbers now travel with samples.
+    - EDIT: With `libshmemdf`, sample numbers now travel with samples.
 I need to use this to implement `asserts` in each component that (1) check that samples increase monotonically (buffer overflows means that samples can be skipped, so uniary incrementation is not a given) and (2) that multisource components are dealing with sychonized sample numbers when pull-based sychornization strategy is enforced (no external clock driving acqusition, so no chance for buffer overrun).